BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 **Q: If Gríma Wormtongue is forced to charge because of a Magical Power or special rule, whilst benefiting from his A Traitor Within special rule, is he revealed?
 (Armies of The Lord of the Rings, p.160)**

-A: Yes.
+A: Yes .

 ---

 **Q: How does Gríma Wormtongue's A Traitor Within special rule work in Scenarios where Warbands enter the battlefield, such as Reconnoitre or those that use Maelstrom of Battle?
 (Armies of The Lord of the Rings, p.160)**

-A: If you wish to deploy Gríma with an enemy Warband in these instances, you must select the Warband at the start of
+A: If you wish to deploy Gríma with an enemy Warband in these instances, you must select the Warband at the start of the game.
+When that Warband enters the battlefield, after all models from that Warband have moved onto the board, Gríma may then also do so.

 ---